Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `FixGreyHeadDisease`  (true/false, default true)
 >
-> Set to true to confine the grey head disease to the boss and not spread.
+> When true, confine the grey head disease to the boss so that it does not spread around.
 >
-> When anyone, friends or foes, attacks a headshot immune character, all attacks from the same direction will never hit the head ever again.
-Every one's head will be grey.
+> Otherwise, when anyone (friend or foe) attacks a headshot immune character, all attacks from the same direction will never hit any head ever again.
+> Every one's head will be grey.
 I call it the grey head disease.
-It lasts until you load the game.
+It lasts until you load a game, which resets the hit tables.
 <br>

 > Setting: `FixBossHeadCalledShotDisplay`  (true/false, default true)
 >
-> Set to true to make sure boss head is always unselectable.
+> When true, boss head is always unselectable in called shot.
 >
 > Did you know that grey head in called shot popup is actually a bug?
 (I hope it is a bug.)
 > If you try to call shot the boss before any headshot-immune unit is attacked, such as right after a load, the head is actually selectable!
 > This is most apparent with FixGreyHeadDisease on, since the head will be always available.
 >
-> If `FixGreyHeadDisease` is true but `FixBossHeadCalledShotDisplay` is false, the boss's head will be selectable for called shot, but it is false hope.
-Your shots will never hit the head.
+> If `FixGreyHeadDisease` is true but `FixBossHeadCalledShotDisplay` is false, the boss's head will be selectable for called shot, but you will never hit the head.

 **Enable Clustering Called Shot**

 > Setting: `CalledShotUseClustering` (true/false, default true)
 >
-> When set to true, called shot has a higher chance to hit adjacent locations.
+> When true, called shot has a higher chance to hit adjacent locations.
 >
 > For example, head called shot would bias the head, but also the three torsos to a lesser degree.
 >
 > This is the default behaviour on and before game version 1.0.4, which was bugged and caused very low called head shot chances since head is excluded from clustering.
-The bug is one of the driving forces of this mod's initial creation.
+> The bug is one of the driving forces of this mod's initial creation.
 This mod can recreate the clustering effect without the bug.
 >
-> Note that this does not apply to Vehicle called shot; the default vehicle clustering is only half done, and even when fixed there are too few locations to have meaningful cluster.
+> Note that this does not apply to Vehicle called shot; vehicles have too few locations to have meaningful clustering.

 **Adjust Called Shot Weight**